-New VP Appointed in Sudan as President Struggles to Hold on to Power
+New VP Appointed in Sudan as President Struggled to Hold on to Power

 ‘A true knight does not replace his horse in the battle,’ according to an old Sudanese saying.
-However, Sudanese President Omar al-Bashir, who is facing one of the greatest threats to his leadership in three decades in power, has abandoned this rule and appointed General Awad Ibn Ouf as first vice president.
+However, Sudanese President Omar al-Bashir, who faced one of the greatest threats to his leadership in three decades in power, has abandoned this rule and appointed General Awad Ibn Ouf as first vice president as he struggled to hold on to power.

 Ibn Ouf replaces al-Bashir’s old friend and ally Lieutenant General Bakri Hassan Salih, who was his vice president for six years and the first prime minister when al-Bashir seized power in a military coup on 30 June 1989.
 Of the 15 officers who participated in the coup, Salih was also the only one to stand by the new ruler.